-Graham C. Wiggins, DPhil, (b.
-1962) led the radio-frequency (RF) engineering core at our Center from 2008 until his unexpected and untimely death in 2016.
+Graham C. Wiggins, DPhil, (1962-2016) led the radio-frequency (RF) engineering core at our Center from 2008 until his unexpected and untimely death.

 Graham Wiggins had two passions: music and science.
 He earned a doctorate in solid-state physics from Oxford University in 1990 and, for a decade afterward, pursued a career as a musician.
 He returned to physics in 2003, joining Dr. Larry Wald’s lab at Massachusetts General Hospital to design MRI coils.